The Truth Behind Power over Ethernet: 5 Common Myths Debunked

 PoE is a Realistic IoT Option for your Building

 Power over Ethernet has been the target of many misleading statements, but in reality, PoE is a reliable IoT solution which meets regulations and has many capabilities beyond lighting.

 Igor’s Power over Ethernet solution enables businesses to innovate by providing more actionable data.
 With Igor’s hardware, software and analytics working together, Power over Ethernet is not only attainable for your next building project, but a smart choice for future proofing your building.
-Request a demo from Igor to learn more about PoE technology.
+Sign up for the Igor newsletter to learn more about PoE technology.